Lufthansa hit as Frankfurt night flight ban upheld

 He added the decision by a judge at a federal court in Leipzig to ban flights at Frankfurt between 11pm and 5am in response to complaints about the noise from residents would affect decisions on where Lufthansa makes future investments.

-The ruling hurt shares in Lufthansa and Fraport, with Lufthansa down 4.6 percent at 1424 GMT and Fraport (FRAG.DE) losing 2.4 percent.
+The ruling hurt shares in Lufthansa and Fraport, with Lufthansa down 4.6 percent at 03:24 p.m.
+British time and Fraport losing 2.4 percent.

-Lufthansa Cargo said it would make a decision on future investment plans of up to 1 billion euros late in the third quarter.
+Lufthansa Cargo said it would make a decision on future investment plans of up to 1 billion euros (819 million pounds) late in the third quarter.

 "We have to wait and see how customers react to the summer flight plan," Cargo Chief Executive Karl-Ulrich Garnadt said, confirming that the ban would cost it 40 million euros in lost earnings a year.